A day trip to Nagarkot from Kathmandu is the ideal method to see the sights of the locals. Here You are welcome to come and see its natural beauty.

 It is better if you catch an early bus from Kathmandu.
 This act allows you to reach Nagarkot before noon.
 The mountains tend to hide behind clouds as the hours pass by.
 If you arrive at Nagarkot before noon, you can view the astounding mountains from the top.
 Annapurna, Manasalu, and Langtang are some of the mountains you can see from the top of Nagarkot.

 You can always rent a private car from Kathmandu.
 It is probably the best way to visit Nagarkot.
 It will give you time to take as many detours as you want.
 This way, you can fully explore the Kathmandu valley.

 Hiking is another alternative to reach Nagarkot.
 But it will add some days to your travel.
-Yet, you will be able to explore traditional villages and forest even more.
-There are different hiking route towards Nagarkot.
+Yet, you will be able to explore traditional villages and forests even more.
+There are different hiking routes toward Nagarkot.

 Overall, it is best if you rent a private car for a day trip to Nagarkot from Kathmandu.

 Kathmandu valley is a beautiful place to spend your holidays.
 This place offers you some of the best places to explore.
 The ancient traditions and cultures will grab your attention, and you will be eager to learn more about them.
 There are hundreds of temples and beautiful shrines, which will give you an idea of its rich traditions.